 Develop, obtain, and perpetuate the greatest degree of responsible, cooperative, and coordinated, lowest cost-effective underground facilities locate notification services – providing "one-callOne-Call" coverage to all areas of the State of Wyoming.

-Encourage development of prudent standards, practices and methods of underground facilities locating that meets or exceeds federal and state law, and development and procurement of state-of-the-art equipment and systems through conferences, information dissemination, research, training, and other appropriate services under the direction of a representative Board of Directors.
+Encourage development of prudent standards, practices and methods of underground facilities locating that meets or exceeds federal and state law, and development and procurement of ultramodern equipment and systems through conferences, information dissemination, research, training, and other appropriate services under the direction of a representative Board of Directors.

 ARTICLE III – MEMBERS